NAVIGATION

 Each version of PHP brings on some variation of improvements, and possible fixes, security patches and structures to code.
 While some updates are less comprehensive than others, many versions include improvements or changes that make certain parts of older versions obsolete.

-In some cases, entire versions such as PHP 4 and older are no longer supported.
-If you use plugins, themes or scripts on your site that rely on outdated PHP code and you upgrade to a newer version of PHP, the changes from the upgrade would cause old code on your site to be incompatible and break.
+If you use plugins, themes, or scripts on your site that rely on outdated PHP code, and you upgrade to a newer version of PHP, the changes from the upgrade would cause old code on your site to be incompatible and break.

 Besides manually checking your site for possible pain points, there may be plugins available to automatically do a scan of your site to determine whether your site would be compatible if you upgrade.